 Robert J. Blendon, Sc.D., Executive Director

-John M. Benson, M.A., Managing Director
+John M. Benson, M.A., Senior Research Scientist and Managing Director

 John M. Benson is a Senior Research Scientist and Managing Director of the Harvard Opinion Research Program.
 At Harvard since 1992, John has directed numerous national and international polling projects leading to more than 100 publications in New England Journal of Medicine, Health Affairs, JAMA, Public Opinion Quarterly, Emerging Infectious Diseases, Public Health Reports, Milbank Quarterly, Social Science Research, and other domestic policy and polling journals.
 He is also co-author of American Public Opinion and Health Care (CQ Press).
 John has managed survey projects with the Robert Wood Johnson Foundation, National Public Radio, USA Today, and the Boston Globe.
 He also played a key role in the design and analysis of a series of surveys with the Washington Post and the Kaiser Family Foundation on public knowledge, values, and attitudes on domestic policy issues.
 Previously, John was Associate Editor of Public Perspective and Senior Opinion Analyst at The Roper Center for Public Opinion Research, where he was instrumental in the development of the POLL database, an essential research tool in the field of public opinion.
 He has an M.A. in History of Science from the University of Wisconsin.

 Gillian SteelFisher, Ph.D., M.Sc., Senior Research Scientist and Deputy Director